Sitecore-Hackathon/2021-Hack-Street-Boys/README.md

 The enhanced designer can be utilized to target items in a specific language/s By allowing users to capture a single, or multiple languages, for a given page rather than the need to package all languages for a given page.
 This reduces the risk that potential content authors face when migrating content between environments because language page versions that are not complete would have previously been packaged.

-The enhanced designer also enables the user to package an item along with it's related/referenced media items and/or data sources. this will reduce the headache of trying to package page items and individually trying to indentify the referenced media/datasource items.
+The enhanced designer also enables the user to package an item along with it's related/referenced media items and/or data sources. this will reduce the headache of trying to package page items and individually trying to identify the referenced media/datasource items.

 Features added in this module:
 -	Ability to select language/s filter when i adding items statically